hongenxu/MDV_proj/README.md

 ###dbSNP_liftover
 The chicken dbSNP file was based on genome version Galgal4.
 So we need first liftover galgal4 coordinates to galgal5 ones.

+Since UCSC does not have Galgal4 to Galgal5 chain file, we created own chain file following the guide at https://github.com/wurmlab/flo

 ##Fastq2bam pipeline